cwnicoletti/react-native-gauge/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: 🐛 Report a bug
-about: Report a reproducible or regression bug in React Native Slider.'
+about: Report a reproducible or regression bug in React Native Gauge.'
 labels: 'bug report'
 ---